 Reactive maintenance

 This approach involves responding to issues as they arise, such as repairing potholes or replacing damaged signs.
-Reactive repairs are primarily driven from our scheduled inspections but also public reports such as via the MyWilts app.
+Reactive repairs are primarily driven from our scheduled inspections but also public reports such as via the MyWilts online reporting.
 When assessing defects, we apply intervention levels as laid out in our Highways Inspection Manual in other words, we prioritise the response based on specific safety criteria.
 You can find out more about how we assess roads by visiting our Roads, road care and cycle lanes webpage.

 Planned maintenance